ghi-electronics/Documentation/hardware/sitcore/som.md

 A clean power source, suitable for digital circuitry, is needed to power SITCore SoMs.
 Voltages should be regulated to within 10% or better of the specified voltage.
 Additionally, a large capacitor, typically 47 uF, should be placed near the SoM if the power supply is more than few inches away.

 ### Analog Considerations
 Where these pins are provided, using a separate filtered supply for `Analog 3.3V` and `Analog VREF+` may help to improve ADC accuracy by reducing analog supply noise.
-For the same reason, you may want to provide a separate and clean analog ground for the `Analog GND` and `Analog VREF-` if these pads are provided on the SoM you are using.
+For the same reason, you may want to provide a separate and clean analog ground for the `Analog GND` and `Analog VREF-`, if these pads are provided on the SoM you are using.

 ### Oven Reflow Profile